Make Orange & Clove Pomander Balls, Easy Holiday Throwback Craft!

 Pierce oranges with cloves to make pomander balls as a fragrant and simple Christmas centerpiece idea!

-Looking for an EASY last-minute Christmas craft idea everyone will enjoy making?!
+Looking for an EASY Christmas craft idea everyone will enjoy making?!

-Check out these gorgeous and fragrant pomander balls using just whole cloves and oranges! 🍊Such a fun and frugal activity.
+Check out these gorgeous and fragrant pomander balls using just whole cloves and oranges! 🍊This stunning centerpiece is such a fun and frugal activity.
 This is a beautiful old-fashioned craft that is truly so simple to do with all ages, and the results smell so amazing!

-Pomander balls are so simple, anyone can participate — no craft skills required!
+Pomander balls are so simple, anyone can participate — no craft skills are required!

 I love that everyone can come up with their own creative design and it’s a fun activity to do on your own, or as a chance to gather family or friends around the table for some quality time together.
 I found it almost therapeutic to just sit down, zone out, and do something creative!